If you are an overseas student coming to study in Australia, you will be eligible for OSHC. An overseas student is:

 Remember to contact us before you go to hospital, so we can tell you if there are any exclusions, restrictions or limits on the treatment you're seeking.
 You should also ask your doctor and the hospital if there are any additional costs that might be higher than those covered by your OSHC.

-In Australia, most minor health issues can be treated at a medical centre by the local doctor, also called a General Practitioner or GP.
-The GP can prescribe medicines if needed.
-Going straight to hospital in Australia is usually reserved for medical emergencies or major accidents.
+In Australia, most minor health issues can be treated by a doctor (also called a General Practitioner or GP).
+The doctor can prescribe medicines if needed.
+You can either consult a doctor face-to-face at a medical centre, or via a telehealth provider (by video or telephone).
+Going straight to hospital is usually reserved for medical emergencies or major accidents.

-CBHS International Health has a network of doctors where you will have a number of free visits, so you will have no out-of-pocket expenses (additional fees) for most services.
-To find your nearest doctor, call us on 1300 174 538.
+If you’d prefer to visit a GP face-to face, CBHS International Health has a network of doctors that help minimise your out-of-pocket expenses.
+To find your nearest doctor, visit our website or call us on 1300 174 538.

 If you’re feeling sick or you’ve been hurt, but it’s not life-threatening it’s not an emergency.
 For example, you’ve twisted your ankle or have a minor cough or cold.